wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/messaging-gateway.md

 </soapenv:Envelope>
 ```

-The reason for this error is that the `getFullQuote` method is not exposed to `StockQuoteProxy`, although the backend server supports it.
+The reason for this error is that the `getFullQuote` method is not exposed through `StockQuoteProxy`, even though the backend server supports it.

 Specifying a different published WSDL file that contains the `getFullQuote` method and sending the same SOAP message to the server will allow you to get the correct response from the server.